-- Where non-conformities have been identified for rectification, the Auditor shall ensure that all required evidence has been collected to close out the non-conformities - The Auditee and/or their Employer must provide evidence to the Auditor as proof that the nonconformities have been rectified in the previously agreed and specified timescale (no more than 21 days from point of Audit) - If non-conformities are not rectified and supporting evidence provided to the Auditor within the agreed timescale, the audit is marked as 'NOT ACHIEVED' - If evidence of rectification is received, the Auditor will close out the non-conformities within the Audit Report and mark it as 'ACHIEVED Subject to Quality Assurance' and submit to the BDA Audit Manager for Quality Assurance - The BDA Audit Manager has seven days to complete Quality Assurance before the report is formally presented to the Auditee and employer - If the Auditee has achieved audited status then a completed copy of the Audit Report will be sent to the Auditee and Employer along with a .JPEG copy of the Auditee's Audit Card - The Auditee will then receive an email/SMS notification prompting them to download the Cardskipper App to their smartphone which will display their official BDA Audit Card - If the Auditee has not achieved audited status then a completed copy of the Audit Report identifying the non-conformities will be sent to the Auditee and Employer.
+- Where minor non-conformities have been identified for rectification, the auditor shall ensure that all required evidence has been collected to close out the non-conformities.
+In order to achieve this, the auditee/employer can request a provisional copy of the incomplete audit report. - The Auditee and/or their Employer must then provide evidence to the Auditor as proof that the nonconformities have been rectified in the previously agreed and specified timescale (no more than 21 days from point of Audit) - If non-conformities are not rectified and supporting evidence provided to the Auditor within the agreed timescale, the audit is marked as 'NOT ACHIEVED' - If evidence of rectification is received, the Auditor will close out the non-conformities within the Audit Report and mark it as 'ACHIEVED - Subject to quality assurance' and submit to the BDA Audit Manager for Quality Assurance - The BDA Audit Manager has seven days to complete quality assurance before the report is formally presented to the Auditee and employer - If the Auditee has achieved audited status, then a completed copy of the audit report will be sent to the Auditee and Employer along with a .JPEG copy of the auditee's audit card - The Auditee will then receive an email/SMS notification prompting them to download the Cardskipper App to their smartphone which will display their official BDA audit card - If the Auditee has not achieved audited status, then a completed copy of the audit report identifying the non-conformities will be sent to the Auditee and Employer.
 Once these non-conformances are corrected, the Auditee will be invited to start the Audit process again